bmf-san/ggc/README.md

 ## Overview

-ggc is a Git tool written in Go, providing both a traditional command-line interface (CLI) and an interactive character user interface (CUI) with incremental search.
-It is designed to be fast, user-friendly, and extensible.
-(Go Git CLI & CUI)
+ggc is a Git tool written in Go, offering both traditional CLI commands and an interactive interface with incremental search.
+You can either run subcommands like ggc add directly, or launch the interactive mode by simply typing ggc.
+Designed to be fast, user-friendly, and extensible.

 ## Features

-- Traditional command-line interface (CLI): run `ggc <command> [args]` for direct operations
+- Traditional command-line interface (CLI): Run ggc <command> [args] to execute specific operations directly.
-- Interactive character user interface (CUI): run `ggc` with no arguments to launch an incremental search UI for command selection
+- Interactive interface: Run ggc with no arguments to launch an incremental search UI for command selection.
 - Simple commands for common Git operations (add, push, pull, branch, log, etc.)
 - Composite commands that combine multiple Git operations
 - Interactive UI for branch/file selection and message input
-- All prompts and UI are in English
-- All prompts and command inputs are always aligned to the left (no terminal right-shift issues)
 - Implemented using only the Go standard library (+ golang.org/x/term)

 ## Supported Environments